 - Thus on the way, a lot of snapshots are created by the way ZFS replication works and by an automated process that creates hourly snapshots and keeps them for two weeks.

 - This VM has two pieces of hardware dedicated to it.
-At first a hard disk.
+First, a hard disk.
 I mapped a 4 TB drive into the VM.
-4 TB is exactly the size of the flashpool in my NAS.
-Furthermore i dedicated a 2,5 GBit/s Ethernet USB-C dongle to it.
-My NAS is connected to the network with 2,5 GBit/s thus it seemed prudent to match it on the virtualization server as well.
-It’s in the same livesayer 2 network than my NAS.
-I will probably change this as soon i migrated my network to routing on my switches.
-At the moment everything between subnets goes through the UCG and thus everything that has to be routed is limited to 1 GBps.
+4 TB is exactly the size of the flash pool in my NAS.
+Furthermore I dedicated a 2.5 Gbit/s Ethernet USB-C dongle to it.
+My NAS is connected to the network with 2.5 Gbit/s, thus it seemed prudent to match it on the virtualisation server as well.
+It’s in the same Layer 2 network as my NAS.
+I will probably change this as soon as I’ve migrated my network to routing on my switches.
+At the moment everything between subnets goes through the UCG and thus everything that has to be routed is limited to 1 Gbps.

 - I plan to actually move the disk from the rack to another room in the cellar with lower fire loads connected with a slightly longer USB cable.
-I actually thought to use a second disk for this … but i’m probably in the overkill realm with such a solution.
+I actually thought about using a second disk for this — but I’m probably in the overkill realm with such a solution.

-- I think the usual risk at home are fire and water.
-Water is not such a problem in my appartment in the roof.
+- I think the usual risks at home are fire and water.
+Water is not such a problem in my apartment in the roof.
 That said, my house is actually significantly higher than the inner city of Lüneburg.
-If the Ilmenau is really leaving it’s bed in order to flood my cellar fishes have to be able to swim over the town hall roof.
-And by a slight margin my house is higher than the other peoples home surrounding me, so flooding by rain is a risk one of my neighbour has much more.
-It’s alway him having a problem when a somewhat torrential rain is hitting Lüneburg.
+If the Ilmenau is really leaving its bed in order to flood my cellar, fish have to be able to swim over the town hall roof.
+And by a slight margin my house is higher than the other people’s homes surrounding me, so flooding by rain is a risk one of my neighbours has much more.
+It’s always him having a problem when a somewhat torrential rain is hitting Lüneburg.
 I see fire as a much larger risk.
-Thus the idea with the cable into the room with the lowest fire hazard (it’s more or less only a wall´s distance)
+Thus the idea with the cable into the room with the lowest fire hazard (it’s more or less only a wall’s distance).

 - The NAS storage

-- The pool of harddisks housing the storage for Time Machine backups stays without backup but I’m thinking about breaking up the mirror and to have a primary disk and a secondary disk and replicating between them hourly.
-But that’s probably more pressing as soon as i start to store bulk data on the hard disks.
+- The pool of hard disks housing the storage for Time Machine backups stays without backup, but I’m thinking about breaking up the mirror and having a primary disk and a secondary disk and replicating between them hourly.
+But that’s probably more pressing as soon as I start to store bulk data on the hard disks.

-- A shelly is involved in this solution nevertheless.
+- A Shelly is involved in this solution nevertheless.
 The power consumption of this additional server is offset by a Shelly and a button that allows the last remaining party using the satellite TV multiswitch in my cellar to switch it on and off from their TV with a press of a button.
-It consumed 6,5 Watt all day long.
-I’m using this power consumption for the virtualization server.
+It consumed 6.5 watts all day long.
+I’m using this power consumption for the virtualisation server.

 - I probably won’t do a NAS backup into the cloud.
-But i have a large family with fast internet connection.
-3 I can work with that ;)
+But I have a large family with fast internet connections.3 I can work with that ;)

 -